 - Paul Nesbitt, Head of Audience Research at Condé Nast International

 - Dr Kate Nelson Best, fashion and media scholar

 Previous industry speakers have included Adwoa Aboah, Miles Aldridge, Victoria Beckham, Tory Burch, Anna Dello Russo, Bella Freud, Tommy Hilfiger, Caroline Issa, Lulu Kennedy, Yasmin Le Bon, Tamara Mellon and Kate Phelan.

-Hannah has been working in the Fashion industry for over a decade after obtaining her degree in Fashion Journalism.
-Previously writing lead fashion features for POP, Glass Magazine, Velour and Emirates Woman, Hannah has also worked in Fashion PR and with luxury brands creating content for e-commerce websites, social media and press communication.
+Hannah has worked in the fashion industry for more than a decade since obtaining her degree in Fashion Journalism.
+As well as writing lead fashion features for POP, Glass Magazine, Velour and Emirates Woman, she has also worked in Fashion PR and with luxury brands creating content for e-commerce websites, social media and press communication.